72nd/rsmooth/README.md

 By using the YAML header (front matter) you can alter the behavior of rsmooth and use additional features.

-Note: The whole content of the
+Note: The whole content of the YAML header will be also available to pandoc and can thus be used in the template files using the `$VAR_NAME$` syntax.

 ### A word on paths